Xilinx/inference-server/examples/python/README.rst

 This script shows how to start the server from Python and make and validate an inference request using the Python REST API.
 After starting the server and confirming that it's live, we perform some preprocessing on images before constructing a request.
 An inference request is made to the XModel worker and telling it to run a Resnet50 classification model.
-The response from Xilinx Inference Server is then postprocessed and checked against the expected output.
+The response from AMD Inference Server is then post-processed and checked against the expected output.

 This example is derived from ``test_xmodel_0()`` in ``tests/python/test_xmodel.py``.